 Yes.
 As part of our pregnancy health services, we provide free testing and treatment for the most common STDs.

-An unexpected pregnancy and the decisions that come along with it can be a lot to take in.
+An unexpected pregnancy and the choices that come along with it can be a lot to take in.
 It’s perfectly normal to feel overwhelmed and unsure of what to do next.
 We are here to help.
-After a positive on a pregnancy test and an ultrasound, we will offer a free, confidential and unbiased consultation to help you understand all of your options and navigate the next steps in your journey.
-The information and support you will receive will empower you with the confidence you need to make the best decisions for yourself.
+After a positive on a pregnancy test and an ultrasound, we will offer a free, confidential, and unbiased consultation to help you understand all of your options and navigate the next steps in your journey.
+The testing, education, and support you will receive will empower you with the confidence you need to make the best choices for yourself.